Activity 3.1: Sampling to evaluate genetic make-up and zonation of selected flagship species

 To determine the stock structure, the DaRT DD-RAD Sequencing technique will be employed to develop Single Nucleotide polymorphisms (SNP’s).
 Recently, this NGS approach has been used to identify population structure in a number of highly migratory species that were previously thought to be panmictic.
 To facilitate development of SNPs using DD-RAD seq, genomic DNA will first be extracted from the tissue samples using the Bioline Isolate Spin Column method.
 High quality tissue will be sent for DD-RAD Sequencing and the DaRT-Soft bioinformatics pipeline will be used to find and filter SNP’s that may contain genetic signatures of population differentiation.
 SNPs discovered using RAD-sequencing will be used to evaluate both broad- scale genetic structure throughout the Indian Ocean and finer scale connectivity in the WIO.

-Geographic description: Regional Time Frame: Two and half years Responsible partner/s: Team leaders Dr. Sam Williams, Dr. Julian Pepperrell and Dr. Nina Wambiji assisted by all contributing collaborators.
+Team leaders Dr. Sam Williams, Dr. Julian Pepperrell and Dr. Nina Wambiji assisted by all contributing collaborators.